arcmags/dotfiles/dat/qref/arch-windows.md

 bootloader in its scan) If Windows is launched again directly from it's own bootloader, it seems to reset this and allow chainloading again (just once).

-TODO: A possible solution is to use the EFI partition created by Windows so it's on the same drive as Windows. (unfounded theory, but worth a shot)

-TODO: A possible solution is to accept that Windows 11 sucks so bad it will never dual boot properly, and to just always use the BIOS menu for boot selection.

 ### Windows First (success)

 - install Windows on SATA drive